ZX Microdrive

 The ZX Microdrive is a magnetic-tape data storage system launched in July 1983 by Sinclair Research for its ZX Spectrum home computer.
 It was proposed as a faster-loading alternative to the cassette and cheaper than a floppy disk, but it suffered from poor reliability and lower speed.

-Microdrives used tiny cartridges containing a 5 m endless loop of magnetic tape, which held a minimum of 85 kB and performed a complete circuit in approximately eight seconds.
+Microdrives used tiny cartridges containing a 5 m endless loop of magnetic tape, which held a minimum of 85 KB and performed a complete circuit in approximately eight seconds.

 The Microdrive technology was later also used in the Sinclair QL and ICL One Per Desk personal computers.

 Development

 It is claimed the Microdrive concept was originally suggested by Andrew Grillet at an interview with Sinclair Research in 1974.
-Grillet proposed "a version of the Learjet Stereo 8 system, modified to allow two 64k core images per track for roll-out roll-in swapping using the KUTS protocol".
 Grillet was offered a better-paying job at Xerox, and never worked for Sinclair Research.
 Development of the ZX Microdrive hardware by Sinclair engineers Jim Westwood, David Southward and Ben Cheese started in 1982.